pranabdas/espresso/docs/setup/install.md

 ```

 If you want to compile from the source yourself, here are the installation steps
-for latest version of Quantum Espresso (6.7) in a Ubuntu (LTS 20.04) machine.
+for latest version of Quantum Espresso (6.8) in a Ubuntu (LTS 20.04) machine.
 I
 will be compiling for single processor.
-First install the libraries and
+First install the recommended libraries
-dependencies:
+and dependencies:

 ```bash
 sudo apt install --no-install-recommends \